Plan of Veracruz (1822): Proclamation

 The original plan was expanded and was made up of twenty-six clauses.
 It was ratified on December 6.
 In the new document it noted that a congress would meet to decide a form of government to continue the principles of religion, independence, and unity.
-With this plan, Santa Anna lost battles at the beginning of the uprising, but with the proclamation of the Plan de Casa Mata and support of other rebel leaders defeat the forces of Iturbide was encouraged.
+With this plan, Santa Anna lost battles at the beginning of the uprising, but with the proclamation of the Plan of Casa Mata and support of other rebel leaders defeat the forces of Iturbide was encouraged.